cometbft/cometbft/docs/references/config/config.toml.md

 Contrary to other settings, only the node ID has to be defined here, not the IP:port of the remote node.

 ### p2p.persistent_peers_max_dial_period

-Maximum pause when redialing a persistent peer.
+Maximum pause between successive attempts when dialing a persistent peer.

 ```toml
 persistent_peers_max_dial_period = "0s"
 ```